Jane123121/Niangh-Ciang/README.md

 # Niangh-Ciang
 My first webpage created for the CYF course.
+This is a personal webpage about my hobby of watching movies.
+The page highlights my top three favorite films: The Pursuit of Happyness, One Day (Thailand), and Ready or Not.
+Each movie includes an image and a detailed description explaining why I enjoy it, what I learned from it, and its key themes.
+The webpage also features a collection of movie posters and a short paragraph about my general movie-watching habits.
+The design is simple, responsive, and visually centered, making it easy to read on different devices.